-Canada, Uganda test drug to treat brain diseaseMay 1st, 2013 in Medications /
+Canada, Uganda test drug to treat brain diseaseMay 1, 2013 by Michel Comte in Medicine & Health / Medications

 Canada is funding testing in Uganda of a popular off-patent antidepressant drug to fight a fungal brain disease that claims more than half a million lives in sub-Saharan Africa every year.